-Snook season is now open in Florida.
-With all the rules and regulations on this species, catching a slot snook is a real treat.
+With all the rules and regulations on this species, catching a slot snook in season is a real treat.
 It cannot be bought at any restaurant or fish market, so it’s worth making something really special when you do catch a keeper.
 This recipe is great for a cozy night in with a glass of wine and a snuggie or for a formal dinner party.
 Whatever the occasion, this dish is sure to please the palate.

 Pan Seared Snook with Jalapeno Cream Sauce and Seafood Risotto

 Prep time: 15 minutes

 1 tsp garlic (finely chopped)